Pelvic Health Physiotherapy

 What if I can’t attend my appointment?

-We have a strict policy on failure to attend appointments.
-If you do not attend your appointment without notice you will be discharged.
+We have a strict policy on failure to attend an appointment.
+If you do not attend an appointment, you will be discharged

 Please do not attend your appointment if you are unwell.